Rita Bouvier

 Suzanne Norman

-Treasurer (settler)
+Treasurer (Settler)

 Suzanne Norman is a senior lecturer in the Publishing Program at Simon Fraser University.
 She teaches courses in digital and online publishing, book publishing, and entrepreneurship.
 She is the director of the Publishing Workshops at Simon Fraser University and the program's industry liaison to the Canadian publishing industry.
 Her research interests include copyright, AI, digital publication of the self, and the intersection of gaming and narrative.
 A graduate of Memorial University of Newfoundland (BA), she also holds a post-baccalaureate diploma in Communications and a Master of Publishing degree (both from SFU).
 She is also the FCAT Champion for the Charles Chang Institute for Entrepreneurship.
 Over the years she has worked as an investigative journalist, a newspaper editor, and an editor of young adult fiction.
 Suzanne has been an active volunteer with the IEA since before its incorporation in 2019.